-Getting outdoors is never a challenge in Santa Barbara, but if you want to know what you’re seeing while hiking along our beautiful trails be sure and visit the Santa Barbara Botanic Garden.
+Getting outdoors is never a challenge in Santa Barbara, but if you want to know exactly what you’re seeing while hiking along our beautiful trails, be sure to visit the Botanic Garden.
+There is much to see, so to help you out, here are the best sites in the Santa Barbara Botanic Garden.

 This lovely sanctuary is home to a variety of condensed ecosystems, reflecting the garden’s direct mission statement: To conserve California native plants and habitats for the health and well-being of people and the planet.
 Within the 78-acre property visitors can view sections not normally found in the area’s Mediterranean climate.
 From a lush and towering redwood grove to desert landscaping, the Botanic Garden is home to plants that reflect the diversity of the Golden state.